sclarkstone/milestoneProject2/README.md

 ## Testing

-* [material.io]('https://material.io/resources/color/#!/?view.left=1&view.right=1&primary.color=557a95&secondary.color=33691E']) was used to check accessibility of text colours on background colours.
+* [material.io]('https://material.io/resources/color/#!/?view.left=1&view.right=1&primary.color=c1f7f0&secondary.color=007065']) was used to check accessibility of text colours on background colours.
 Also used to find complemetary colours.
-This is where i decided on my 2 shades of blue with white text.
-As the result was that black was not legible on these shades of blue.
+This is where i decided on my 2 shades of green.
+White was found to not be legible on the primary colour while it was acceptable on the secondary colour for larger text.
+From these results, the main body text on the primary colour would be black while the larger header text and nav bar options would be white.
 Credit to my mentor Akshat for showing me this resource.

 * [Chrome developer tools](https://developer.chrome.com/docs/devtools/) on the browser was used to see any errors on the pages.

-* [Chrome developer tools](https://developer.chrome.com/docs/devtools/) device toggle toolbar was utilised to view the site via emulators of different screen sizes.
-This is when i noticed that the form on the contact page looked good on the mobile view but was taking up too much width on a large screen size so i put in a media query for larger screen sizes only to reduce the width of the contact form.
+* [Chrome developer tools](https://developer.chrome.com/docs/devtools/) device toggle toolbar was utilised to view the site via emulators of different screen sizes and devices.

 ![Chrome Lighthouse audit results](assets/images/LighthouseAudits.png)

 * Chrome Lighthouse audit (Chrome -> dev tolls -> Lighthouse) was run to for performance, accessibility, SEO and best practices.

-* Jshint
+* JSHint

 ### User Acceptance Testing